iritaa/Automatization-CIFTIFY/README.md

 Requeriments:

-Is very important have set the environment of work and the installations the others tools.
+Is very important previosly have set the environment of work with the requeriments of the other tools involved:

+FSL, FREESURFER, CIFTIFY, HCP-Pipelines.

 See the documentation of CIFTIFY TOOL https://github.com/edickie/ciftify.